-ENCINITAS — Residents are outraged over a purportedly dangerous traffic intersection near Capri Elementary School, and some parents are growing increasingly frustrated by what they describe as the city’s lethargic response to an ongoing hazard.
+ENCINITAS — Residents are outraged over a purportedly dangerous traffic intersection near Capri Elementary School, and some parents are growing increasingly frustrated by the city’s seemingly lethargic response to an ongoing hazard.

-The intersection — situated at the crossing of Capri and Burgundy roads at the base of Capri Elementary — has been the source of safety complaints to the city for decades, with parents and locals having long argued for a four-way stop sign to be installed at the intersection.
+The intersection — situated at the crossing of Capri and Burgundy roads at the base of Capri Elementary — has been the source of safety complaints to the city for decades.
+Parents and locals have long argued for a four-way stop sign to be installed at the intersection.

-“It’s a really scary situation…as a parent of a nine-year-old and six-year-old who go to this school, I’m honestly enraged,” said parent and Encinitas resident Scott Runmark, who has publicly spoken out about the intersection previously in The Coast News.
+“It’s a really scary situation…as a parent of a nine-year-old and six-year-old who go to this school, I’m honestly enraged,” said parent and Encinitas resident Scott R., who has publicly spoken out about the intersection previously in The Coast News but asked that we not publish his last name.

 Since the intersection lies at the base of a hill, cars traveling westbound by the school pick up a tremendous amount of speed by the time they reach the crosswalk, creating a potential hazard for pedestrians.